tekknolagi/tekknolagi.github.com/_posts/2025-06-30-class-distribution.md

 and the unit of optimization is [normally](https://arxiv.org/pdf/2109.02958) (PDF) one opcode at a time.

+> One interesting observation here is that while the bytecoder rewriting is
+> used to help interpreter performance, you can reuse this specialized bytecode
+> and its cache contents as a source of profiling information when the JIT
+> kicks in.
+It's a double use, which is a win for storage and run-time
+> overhead.

 In an optimizing JIT world that cares a little less about interpreter/baseline compiler performance, the monomorphic/polymorphic split may look a little
 different: